gfranko/gfranko.github.com/source/_posts/2012-09-17-creating-custom-project-builds-with-downloadbuilder-dot-js.markdown

 comments: true
 categories: [JavaScript]
 description: "DownloadBuilder.js helps you create custom project builds for your open source projects"
 keywords: "Greg Franko, DownloadBuilder.js, Custom Project Builds"
+cover: "/images/html5.png"
 ---

 Many of the most popular Open Source (OS) projects understand that flexibility and performance is very important for users.
 Since it is nearly impossible to create a project that is a perfect fit for all users, many OS projects provide a custom build option.
 This allows users to specify which parts of a project he/she wants and then download only those parts (thus minimizing file size).